 Why ground-based solar panel poles instead of roof-mounted?
 We want the flexibility to rotate and tilt the solar panel arrays based on the time of year.
 This gives us the ability to maximize our solar power on cloudy days by manually pointing each solar array directly at the sun.
 It’s not an automated process, but adjustments are easy.

 Have we ever run out of solar power?
-Not yet.
+Not yet, and we’ve lived here for almost three years.
 With our fast-charging 48v lithium batteries, we have never run out of power – or even come close.
 On sunny days, which are typical in Arizona, we’re usually at a 100% state of charge by 8:30 or 9:00am and do not tend to drain the batteries during daylight hours.

 How did you figure out how much solar energy to install?
 Before going solar, we used this handy solar load calculator for the basis of our estimate.
 We over-estimated in many areas to ensure we had enough solar power.
 A lot of this is an educated guess, and whenever possible, over-estimate on the solar calculator.
 As it turns out, we needed more solar panels than we thought, but fewer batteries.

 Are you tied to the grid at all?
 We don’t have a gridtied solar power system.
 We’re 100% dependent on our solar panel arrays for our power, which is why we equipped our system with lithium batteries for when the sun goes down.
-Running power to the property is expensive and the local utility company doesn’t offer nearly enough incentive to tie our solar system into the grid.
+Running power to the property is expensive and the local utility company offers little incentive to tie our solar system into the grid.
+And, we just like being off-grid.

 How much did your residential solar system cost?
 It was around $20,000.
-Purchased in 2019, we’ll get to use the 30% tax credit to help reduce the financial damage.
+Purchased in 2019, we got to use the 30% tax credit to help reduce the financial damage.
 But, this is a one-time cost.
 We love not being tied to the grid and the lack of a monthly utility bill.

 Our Water System